-With MC4 connectors you get a lot of options when it comes to connecting the panel to not only power stations but also charge controllers to charge 12V batteries.
+With MC4 connectors, you get a lot of options with connecting the panel to not only power stations but also charge controllers to charge 12V batteries.

 You also get the possibility to easily connect several panels together in parallel or series.

 It’s a question about compatibility and EcoFlow gives the buyer a choice, which I like and have to point out since it’s not all too common in this market.

 There is not only a handle, but a full-on shoulder strap.